What Happens on a Cruise, Stays on the Cruise - Part 7

 She got up hugged him, then sat back and stared.
 Unable to move, unable to speak, in fear, the wrong words might leave her mouth.

 Yes, that darn door must report it to housekeeping.

 Her mind was not tricking her at all.
 It was Joshua.
 That fragrance confirmed it even if Lemara's eyes were to be doubted.
 After all, it was over this fragrance they'd connected all those years ago.
 Four years ago, to be exact.

-She had walked over to where he was perusing the shelves.
+She had walked over to where he perused the shelves.
 They sprayed a selected few scents, and then he asked her to choose.

 This one, she'd said.
 The Original Vetiver, it's clean, fresh and stirring on you!

 I trust your nose on this.
-Joshua had responded without verifying it himself.
+Was Joshua's response, without verifying it himself.